 Each NS entity is responsible for determining when to trigger the Resource Distribution Function and to which IP endpoint resource distribution can occur.
-This sub-clause only describes the mechanism for informing the peer NS entity the IP endpoint at which NS user data for an MS is to be received.
-Recommended usage of the Resource Distribution Function for an IP sub-network can be found in annex C.
+This sub-clause only describes the mechanism for informing the peer NS entity the IP endpoint at which NS user data for an MS or for an MBMS session is to be received.
+Recommended usage of the Resource Distribution Function for an IP sub-network when Resource Distribution is to be performed on a data flow concerning an MS can be found in annex B.

-The resource distribution function at an NSE may choose to change the IP endpoint at which it receives NS user data for an MS. To achieve this the NS user entity shall notify the load sharing function and subsequently the NS entity to send an NS-UNITDATA with the R-bit set to 1 from the new IP endpoint.
-Note, the BSS can set the R-bit in the initial PDU for NS user data for an MS. If an NSE has no NS SDU to send for some period of time then it shall send an NS-UNITDATA PDU containing a BSSGP DL-UNITDATA (BSSGP UL-UNITDATA) with an LLC-PDU Length Indicator set to 0 (see 3GPP TS 48.018).
+The resource distribution function at an NSE may choose to change the IP endpoint at which it receives NS user data for an MS or MBMS session.
+To achieve this the NS user entity shall notify the load sharing function and subsequently the NS entity to send an NS-UNITDATA with the R-bit set to 1 from the new IP endpoint.
+Note, the BSS can set the R-bit in the initial PDU for NS user data for an MS. If an NSE has no NS SDU to send for some period of time, or if Resource Distribution is to be performed on a data flow concerning an MBMS session, then the NSE shall send an NS-UNITDATA PDU containing a BSSGP DL-UNITDATA (BSSGP UL-UNITDATA) or, in case of an MBMS session, a BSSGP UL-MBMS-UNITDATA with an LLC-PDU Length Indicator set to 0 (see 3GPP TS 48.018).

-When the NSE receives an NS-UNITDATA PDU with R-bit set to 1, it shall inform the higher layers to change the destination IP endpoint for that MS. All subsequent NS SDUs for the same MS shall be sent to this destination.
+When the NSE receives an NS-UNITDATA PDU with R-bit set to 1, it shall inform the higher layers to change the destination IP endpoint for that MS or MBMS session.
+All subsequent NS SDUs for the same MS or MBMS session shall be sent to this destination.
 The receiving NSE may optionally send an NS-UNITDATA PDU with the C-bit to confirm acknowledgement of the request to change the IP endpoint.